dman-coders/oembed_scraper/README.md

 There is currently no restriction on the external sites that this utility may make requests to.

+It's not impossible to imagine a remote site returning malicious code in its payload, such as javascript in its description.
+So you should always perform your own sanitization on any input received from web-scraping in this way.

 ## Usage

 ### As an endpoint - for consumers